TheresaLui/SelfHelpContent_v2/articles/microsoft.network/nat-gateway-feature-request.md

 ## **Recommended Steps**

 We use [UserVoice](https://aka.ms/natuservoice) to identify and prioritize feature requests.
 You can create new feature requests, add your voice to existing requests, and get feedback on the status of requests.

-You can also reach out to the product team to [provide feedback](https://aka.ms/natfeedback) if it is outside the scope of UserVoice.